PHSX - Physics

 View Course Outcomes:

-- define the solar nebula theory for the formation of the solar system
+- Explain the solar nebula theory for the formation of the solar system.

-- define and describe the interaction of the solar system members
+- Compare and contrast the atmospheric formation and composition of solar system planets.

-- evaluate the potential for future exploration and utilization of solar system resources; the potential of finding extra-terrestrial life or signs of past life in our solar system
+- Evaluate the potential of finding extra-terrestrial life or signs of past life in our solar system.

 PHSX 515 Advanced Topics In Physics: 3 Credits (3 Lec)